computationalcognitivescience/lovelace/content/_part_iii/mathlib.md

 generated than the light.
 Of course, input bias will also bias the output of the simulations.

-{% maincolumn 'assets/img/generator-bias.svg' 'Bias in *unconstrained random generator* may not cover all possible inputs.' %}
+{% maincolumn 'assets/img/generator-bias.svg' 'Bias in an unconstrained random generator may not cover all possible inputs.' %}

 We can deal with this bias by analyzing how well the generated inputs cover the parts of the space you are interested in.
 An *unconstrained input generator* is best used as such.
 These generators have bias over which we have no control such as in the figure above.
-Bias doesn't render the simulations useless, as long as we can characterize the bias and have some understanding of how it impacts the results.
+Bias doesn't render the simulations useless, as long as we can characterize the bias and have some understanding of how it impacts the results and limits our conclusions.

 Alternatively, we can try to implement a *constrained input generator*.
 These types of generators are still biased, but we have some degree of control over